 Ready to live the dream and work for yourself?
 Worried about startup expenses?
-Here are fifty self-employed business ideas you can start for under $100!
+Here are 50 self-employed business ideas you can start for under $100!

 Starting your own business is the dream for many.
-The ability to set your own hours, to determine the type of work you do and earn your income as you wish is a freedom many consider worth pursuing.
+The ability to set your own hours, to determine the type of work you do, and earn your income as you wish is a freedom many consider worth pursuing.
 And, if this sounds like something that interests you, now may be the perfect time to do so.
-According to data from the Bureau of Economic Analysis of the United States Department of Commerce, from the years 2000 to 2011, 99% of the total increase in employment was from the self-employed.

 1. Senior Home Companion